ulternate/slackCAH/README.md

 Cards sourced from [nodanaonlyzuul/against-humanity](https://github.com/nodanaonlyzuul/against-humanity) and [samurailink3/hangouts-against-humanity](https://github.com/samurailink3/hangouts-against-humanity/wiki/Cards)

-# Not complete
-This is still a work in progress and is my first public for consumption repository.

 # License
 Copyright (c) 2016 [Daniel Swain](http://www.danielcswain.com)

 This project is licensed under the [MIT License](LICENSE.md).

+# Warning :)
+This is still a work in progress and is my first public for consumption repository, there will likely be bugs.